H2CO3/Sparkling/README.md

 Why Sparkling?
 ==============
-- Small, embeddable: compiled size less than 100kB; tiny grammar, simple rules
+- Small, embeddable: compiled size around 150 kB; tiny grammar, simple rules
 - Portable: written in pure ANSI C89 - runs on Windows, Linux, OS X, iOS, ... it can also be used from within a C++ program (apart from the requirement that the library itself should be compiled as C and not as C++, the public